I get asked this question a lot: How do I properly clean my makeup brushes and how often should I clean them?

 After the dinner and the dancing, we went back to one of the guys’ apartments.
 To this day, I do not remember any of the guys or the other girls on the date.
 They were all nice enough, and were all pretty cool people.
 I must have blocked it out of my memory altogether, because the only thing that has ever stuck with me is what caused me to hide out near a dumpster at the end of the night.

 At the after party, we had a few drinks and some h’ors d’oeuvres just sitting around chatting like normal post-party 20-somethings do.
 The apartment was really nice, and showcased a lovely white sectional.
 All the ladies were seated on the white sectional while the guys prepared everything in the kitchen.
-The chatter was lively, the music was upbeat, and everyone was having a great time.
+The chatter was lively, the music was upbeat, and everyone was having a great time, there was even stylish furniture for the studio.

 I was wearing an adorable sleeveless lace top with a spring floral print skirt.
 I had been sitting on the white couch chatting with the ladies with my knees sweetly tucked under my bum sipping wine.
 I got the urge to make a dash to the ladies room.
 Nothing overly dramatic, but the wine was flowing.
 I stood, and turned to look at the girls to see if I could get them anything on my return from the loo.
 Their faces were faces of shock, confusion, pity.
 Their eyes gazed upon the white couch.
 My sight line slowly made its way to the couch.